Kangaroo Island Wildlife Park, Kangaroo Island, South Australia © Maxime Coquard

 Known affectionately as ‘frillys’, frilled-neck lizards spend most of their time in the trees in Kakadu.
 They are very safe there and use the height to scan the ground for prey – which is mostly insects.
 Frilled-necks are very agile and will jump straight onto the ground to catch insects, it’s quite a sight to behold!
 Because these animals can scare easily and therefore may cause injury to themselves if they feel threatened, it’s best to visit these collared creatures in the safe and caring confines of a wildlife park.
 The Australian Reptile Park in Sydney is known for their incredible reptile and lizard residents.

-How to experience it: Get a personal behind the scenes animal encounter at the Australian Reptile Park.
+How to experience it: Get a personal Australian Reptile Park at the Australian Reptile Park.
 You’ll get a 20-minute hands-on animal experience – either behind the scenes or within an enclosure, hosted by an experienced keeper.